KIlian42/Atrial-Fibrillation-Classification-Using-Ensembled-Models/Readme.md

 this repository shows research and code (Python) from my master thesis.
 (2023-2024)

-Master Thesis Title: "Atrial Fibrillation classification using ensembled models." (feature-based and deep-learning models)
+Title: "Atrial Fibrillation classification using ensembled models." (feature-based and deep-learning models)

 The research utilizes the electrocardiogram (ECG) data from the Physionet 2021 challenge: https://physionet.org/content/challenge-2021/1.0.3/#files.